canonical/ubuntu-server-documentation/explanation/network-security-services-nss.md

 When running the `certutil` command as shown, you will be asked to choose a password.
 That password will protect the NSS database, and will be requested whenever certain changes are made to it.

 In the following examples we will make changes to the `pkcs11.txt` file inside the NSS database directory.
 The bootstrap process above will have created this file for us already.
 The changes that we will make should be *added* to the file, and not replace it.
-For example, these are the contents of `~/.pki/nssdb/pkcs11.txt` right after the boostrap process:
+For example, these are the contents of `~/.pki/nssdb/pkcs11.txt` right after the bootstrap process:

 ```text
 library=